 5. Homemade scrub with aloe vera and baking soda

 - 1 teaspoon of baking soda (5 g)

-- Add the aloe and baking soda to a bowl and mix until a paste forms.
+- Add the ingredients to a bowl and mix until you get a paste.

 - Apply this to your face and neck using a gentle circular massage.